dabapps/postcoderegions/README.md

     | "AB10AB" | "S99999999" |
     | "AB10AD" | "S99999999" |

-You can then rebuild the data trie file by calling
+You can then rebuild the trie database file by calling

-    env/bin/python build_trie.py new-data-filename.csv
+    env/bin/python build_trie.py path/new-data-filename.csv